 How to apply: If you are from one of the countries that require a visa you can apply for it online here.

 Limitations: You need to supply proof of onward travel before you can enter the country.
 Unless you’re from Japan or the United States you can’t get in on an emergency or temporary passport.
 VOA cannot be extended.

 Thailand’s visa policy is pretty great, with citizens from most countries allowed to enter visa-free for 30 days.
 Check out the map below to see the Thai visa policy;

 Citizens from the following countries may apply for Visa On Arrival which is valid for 15 days.

 (Andora, Bulgaria, Bhutan, China, Cyprus, Ethiopia, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Romania, San Marino, Saudi Arabia, Taiwan, Ukraine, Uzbekistan)

 Citizens from countries that are *not* listed above are allowed to enter the country without a visa on a Tourist Visa Exemption for a period of up to 30 days.
-So if you’re from Ireland / UK / USA / Australia etc then you can pass through immigration without a visa, but you will need to supply your accommodation details on the immigration form (name and address).
-Sometimes they ask for proof, so have the details on your phone if you need them.
+You can pass through immigration without a visa and get your passport stamped.
+Sometimes they ask where you’re staying, and when you’re leaving – so have the details ready if you need them.

 Validity: 30 Days Visa On Arrival (VOA), 45 Days Visa Exemption and 60 days with a tourist e-visa